The papers below are listed in reverse chronological order, and are a selection, representing my

 (with Gavril Farkas) Handbook of Moduli,

-to appear in three volumes in the series Advanced Lectures in Mathematics of International Press (Somerville, MA).
+volumes 24-26 in the series Advanced Lectures in Mathematics of International Press (Somerville, MA), 2013.

 A collection of some 35 articles assembled with the goal of introducing non-experts interested to active areas in the subject.